drguenther/A/README.md

 Email: help@pla.de

 It is my first free software and I am new to Github.
 Contrubutors are heartily wellcome!
-Write me an Email until I find a better solution.
+I am looking for comments, suggestions and of  course bugs.
+I start the documentation, which I have never done before and will explain the functions.
+If it holds interests to you, please come back or write me an Email until I find a better solution.
 ####TODO
 * porting to https://github.com/alanguage/A, if I know how to do
 * I will write the documentation
-* installing a mailing list, issues tracker, I need help
+* installing a mailing list, issues tracker

 ####Later
 * I used no Version control system and printed out the code.